 Dashlane vs 1Password | What’s Similar?

-Both 1Password and Dashlane are password manager apps that are designed to help you create stronger passwords, store them securely and retrieve them when needed.
+Both are great password manager apps that are designed to help you create stronger passwords, store them securely, and retrieve them when needed.

-When you really boil it down, this isn’t a particularly complicated task from a user perspective.
+When you boil it down, this isn’t a particularly complicated task from a user perspective.

 Both services offer a secure vault to store your passwords and have created apps that make it easy to autofill the passwords when you need them.